 You’ll need coverage if someone gets sick or if someone gets hurt.
 You also don’t want to stress out your best and most talented laborers.
 They need support staff to help handle all of the busy work and drudgery that goes along with their job.

 A surplus that you don’t spend also impresses the client you’re bidding with.
-It serves as a way for you not to have to go back to them if costs go up, but also ensures they’ll be happy with you.
+It serves as a way for you not to go back to them if costs go up but also ensures they’ll be happy with you.
 Everyone loves to find out their project has gone under budget rather than over.

 The Cost of Labor Is Ever Changing

 If you want to get control over the cost of labor, you’re taking on a Sisyphean task.
-There’s no way you’re going to ever be able to stay ahead of costs forever, so expect them to change.
+There’s no way you’ll ever be able to stay ahead of costs forever, so expect them to change.
 However, if you start to streamline your hiring and recruiting process, you’ll get more out of every project.